kevast/Kevast.js/docs/storage.md

 # Storage
-This documentation is to help you get to know about kevast's `Storage` and provide a development guide.

 Storage is where kevast save data.
 You can use any imaginable storage media, [memory](https://github.com/kevast/kevast-memory.js), [file](https://github.com/kevast/kevast-file.js), [Web Storage](https://developer.mozilla.org/docs/Web/API/Web_Storage_API), [Github Gist](https://gist.github.com/), [Dropbox](https://www.dropbox.com/), etc.

-If kevast does not yet support the storage media you want, you can quickly create one according to the [guide](#how-to-create-a-storage).
+If kevast does not yet support the storage media you want, you can quickly create one according to the guide below.
 Thank you for your contribution to the kevast community.

 ## How to Create a Storage
 It is strongly recommended to use TypeScript in kevast project.